levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 Number(1), Plus, Number(2)
 ```

-While you probably think that this program will add one and two together and produce `3`, the lexer is not allowed to make assumptions about syntax or execution of the code.
+While you probably think that this program will add one and two together and produce `3`, the lexer is not allowed to make assumptions about syntax or what the code will do.

-Since we're writing our lexer in Rust, let's define an enum that will represent all allowed tokens in our simple language:
+Since we're writing our lexer in Rust, an enum that will represent all allowed tokens in our simple language seems like a good representation:

 ```rust
 /// List of all available tokens in our language.